zmgfpower/deep-research/README.md

 2. **Propose your ideas**

-   - The system asks questions based on the user's research topic to confirm the research direction
+   - The system asks questions
      - Answer system questions (optional)
      - Write a research plan (or rewrite the research plan)
    - The system outputs the research plan
      - Start in-depth research (or re-research)
      - The system generates SERP queries

 3. **Information collection**

    - Initial research
-     - Start the first round of data collection
      - Retrieve local research resources based on SERP queries
-     - Extract learning points related to SERP queries from local research resources
      - Collect information from the Internet based on SERP queries
-     - Extract learning points related to SERP queries from materials collected on the Internet
-     - Complete the first round of information collection
    - In-depth research (this process can be repeated)
      - Propose research suggestions (optional)
      - Start a new round of information collection (the process is the same as the initial research)